The Basics Of Volunteering With ILP

 What Are The Costs?

-The tax-deductible program fee starts at $2,670 (cost depends on the location and is on average around $4,000).
-All program fees include roundtrip international airfare from the U.S. meeting location, in-country airport pick up + drop off, visa, housing, at-home meals (breakfast, lunch, and dinner), WiFi, Pre-Departure + In-Country Training, and support throughout the entire experience, as well as language and cultural experiences.
+The tax-deductible program fee starts at $2,970 (cost depends on the location and is on average around $4,000).
+All program fees include roundtrip international airfare from the U.S. departure airport, in-country airport pick up + drop off, visa, housing, at-home meals (breakfast, lunch, and dinner), WiFi, Pre-Departure + In-Country Training, and support throughout the entire experience, as well as language and cultural experiences.

 We suggest volunteers also budget around $1,500-$3,500+ for activities/vacations and personal purchases throughout the semester (this range depends on their goals for the semester, spending habits, and destination country).